Bozeman Rotary

 Passcode: 548995

-April 1, 2025 - we will meet at The Springs (2632 Catron Street, just SW of Costco).
-Our program will be Gallatin County Commissioner Scott MacFarlane.
+Meetings will resume at The Springs (2632 Catron Street, just SW of Costco) on May 6.
+Our program this week is Cynthia Winter from the Jeannette Rankin Foundation.
 Please park on the side streets (lot is for residents and the facility is at capacity) unless you cannot do so safely, then please use the lot visitor spots.

 The Past Few Weeks: